termehs/netropy/README.md

 Bivariate entropies can be used to detect redundant variables that should be omitted from the dataframe for further analysis.
-This occurs when the univariate entropy for a variable is equal to the bivariate entropies of pairs including that variable.
+This occurs when the univariate entropy for a variable is equal to the bivariate entropies for pairs including that variable.
 As seen above, the dataframe `dyad.var` has no redundant variables.
-This can also be checked using the function `redundancy()` which yields a binary matrix as output indicating which row and column variables are hold the same information:
+This can also be checked using the function `redundancy()` which yields a binary matrix as output indicating which row and column variables are hold the same
+information:

 ``` r
 redundancy(dyad.var)